MAKING TAX DIGITAL - Big Changes!

 Making Tax Digital for VAT From 1st April 2019

-HMRC has taken a major step forward in their ambition to make tax digital with the introduction of Making Tax Digital for VAT.
+HMRC took a major step forward in their ambition to make tax digital with the introduction of Making Tax Digital for VAT.

-If you are a VAT-registered business where your taxable turnover exceeded £85,000 over the last 12 months you will have to keep digital records of your accounts from your first VAT quarter that begins on or after 1 April 2019.
+If you were a VAT-registered business where your taxable turnover exceeded £85,000 you had to keep digital records of your accounts with effect from period commencing after 1 April 2019.
 “Digital” excludes manual books and records.
-If you haven’t already done so, please contact us today to help you get ready for this significant change in VAT accounting and reporting.
+If you haven’t already done so, please contact us today to help you sort this out.

 Timeline for MTD